campyuk/conference2021/content/pages/schedule.md

 All times are reported in Grenwich Mean Time (GMT) / UTC +0, please see below for conversions into your local time.

+You may need to adjust for Daylight Saving Time, particularly if you are in the United Kingdom.

 ### Timing across the world

 Morning session: